“What is happening with the stock market, Vishal?” my very concerned trader-who-thinks-he-is-an-investor friend Ravi asked me on phone.

 “Why Ravi, what happened?”
 I asked in my usual show of ignorance.

-“Okay, so you know what is happening with the stock market.
-It is crashing!”
-I said jokingly.
+“Okay, so you already know what is happening with the stock market, right?”
+I asked.

-“Tell me if you have any clue where the stock market is headed?” he asked.
+“Tell me if you have any clue where the stock market is headed?”
+Ravi asked.

 “Sorry, I have no idea where the market is headed.”

-“No. I am studying businesses as usual, and trying to find opportunities to invest.”
+“Well, nothing much there except studying businesses as usual and trying to find opportunities to invest.”

 “Wait!
 But you said you have no clue where the market is headed.
 What if you buy now and it crashes further?”